-JavaScript API¶
+JavaScript API

-The JavaScipt API is currently quite minimal.
+The public JavaScript API is currently quite minimal.

 See the getting started page.

-The embed
+The API

-function returns a promise that resolves into an object that provides
+The embed function returns a promise that resolves into an object that provides the current public API.
+The API is documented in the interface definition.

-Embed options¶
+Embed options

-Custom tooltip handlers¶
+Custom tooltip handlers

 GenomeSpy provides two built-in tooltip handlers.

-handler displays the underlying datum's properties in a table.
-Property names
+The default handler displays the underlying datum's properties in a table.
+Property names starting with an underscore are omitted.
+The values are formatted nicely.

-handler fetches a summary description for a gene symbol using the
+The refseqgene handler fetches a summary description for a gene symbol using the Entrez API.
+For an example, check the RefSeq gene track in this notebook.

 Handlers are functions that receive the hovered mark's underlying datum and return a promise that resolves into a string, HTMLElement, or lit-html TemplateResult.